AnthonySlawski/PHYS-310/README.md

 - Classifier Application: Applied kNN and decision tree classifiers to the dataset, including parameter optimization for kNN (number of neighbors) and decision trees (max depth and max features).
 - Accuracy Evaluation: Evaluated model accuracy across different parameter settings, employing techniques like scaling with StandardScaler to assess its impact on kNN performance.
-- Feature Importance Analysis: Leveraged decision tree's feature_importances_ to identify and visualize the most significant features in predicting cancer malignancy.
+- Feature Importance Analysis: Used decision tree's feature_importances_ to identify and visualize the most significant features in predicting cancer malignancy.

 **Key Findings:**

 - The optimal k value for kNN and the best combination of max depth and max features for decision trees were identified, significantly impacting model accuracy.
-- Feature scaling improved kNN performance, highlighting the importance of preprocessing in machine learning workflows.
+- Feature scaling improved kNN performance, showing the importance of processing in machine learning workflows.
 - Feature importance analysis from the decision tree model provided insights into critical predictors of cancer malignancy, offering potential clinical relevance.

 **Conclusion:**